This post is also available in: Español

-A decade ago, the research into AMH and Fertility was completely different to what it is today.
+A decade ago, the research into AMH and Fertility was completely different from what it is today.
 IVF clinics refused to let women with low AMH levels use their eggs because success rates were that low.
 Donor eggs were the only option.
-A 2010 study on success rates of women with low AMH levels using their eggs are between 2% – 8% per cycle.
+A recent study on success rates of women with low AMH levels using their eggs is between 2% – 8% per cycle.
 Women with AMH levels below 1.06 ng/ml or 7.5 pmol/l fall into this category.

 Success rates aren’t any better today, but most IVF clinics will allow women with low AMH levels to use their eggs now.
 Why is that?